 - Top up with tonic water to taste and stir

-- Garnish with a wedge of lime
+- Garnish with lime and rosemary

 ~ Beeble Top Tip ~ For an extra finishing touch, run a wedge of lemon or lime around the rim of the glass to truly bring out the flavours and add a citrus sting!